suprewing007/basic-calculator-app/README.md

 # Basic Calculator App
-Basic Calculator App made in Python
+Basic Calculator App made in Python (i used a tutorial for this)